ory/docs/docs/ecosystem/sqa.md

 The data processing pipeline has the following steps:

 1. Telemetry data is collected at each service.
-2. Periodically this data is sent to the `sqa.ory.sh`.
+2. Periodically this data is sent to `sqa.ory.sh`.
 3. Segment forwards this data to a private AWS S3 Bucket owned by the Ory organization.
 The data isn't shared with any other party.
 4. The AWS S3 Bucket(s) are periodically downloaded onto on of our on-premise servers.